Anku5hk/Programmers_guide_to_Python/book.md

 multiline comment
 """
 ```
-* Time Complexity: It is used to measure how runtime of a function increases with the size input.
+* **Time Complexity**: It is used to measure how runtime of a function increases with the size input.
 Note that time complexity is not equal to execution time.
 It is used to calculate how a function will scale, given the number of inputs.
 A good time complexity [chart](https://www.bigocheatsheet.com/). </br>
 **Common Time Complexities in ascending order of their growing time.**
   1. O(1): Constant time. time does not increase at all.
   2. O(logN): Logarithmic time. when time is increasing logarithmically (grows at inversely proportional rate of N).